carmenbianca/report-liferay/report.md

 function---doProcess()---and therefore does not necessitate detailed up-front design that isn't already clear from the stated goals.

+### Testing

+The two steps listed above verify one another, which means that no extra tests need be written.

+If the Source Formatter CopyrightCheck implementation flags a file as good,
+then:

+1. the mass-conversion successfully worked and there is a true positive;
+2. or the implementation is incorrect and there is a false positive, which can be detected by deliberately introducing a true negative.

+If the Source Formatter CopyrightCheck implementation flags a file as bad, then:

+3. the mass-conversion did not correctly convert all files and there is a true negative;
+4. or the implementation is incorrect and there is a false negative, which requires manual introspection and adjustments to the implementation.

 # Implementation and testing

+This chapter covers the process of implementation and testing of the
+\gls{inbound} and \gls{outbound} components of automated licensing compliance.

+As described in the plan de campagne, a waterfall-like process is used.
+The upfront requirements are clear and the design is sufficient enough to inform implementation.

+This chapter, then, reads a little like a story.
+It details the steps that were taken, the difficulties met along the way, and the decisions that were made that resulted in differences from the original intent.

 ## Inbound